 Your medical practitioners states you have tachycardia, more expressly, paroxysmal atrial tachycardia.
 You're no dummy.
 The first time this occurred, you had yourself thoroughly checked over.
-Together, you and your medical practitioner ruled out ventricular tachycardia (a potentially life-threatening type of rapid heartbeat) and all types of organic heart disease, thyroid abnormalities, pulmonary malfunctions, etc. That was comforting.
+Together, you and your medical practitioner ruled out ventricular tachycardia (a potentially life-threatening type of rapid heartbeat caused by rapid heartbeat anxiety) and all types of organic heart disease, thyroid abnormalities, pulmonary malfunctions, etc. That was comforting.

 Yet, every so often, your atria—the sleeping rooms in your heart that obtain blood from the veins and pump it into the ventricles—get a little out of control.
 The atria hold a steady tempo but that tempo can be three times faster than normal.
 (Tachycardia, by the way, mentions to any heartbeat much quicker than 100 beats per minute.)